 Ear disorders rarely cause DBN (at least sitting up).
 Congenital nystagmus is also rarely a cause of DBN.

-If a previously undiscovered DBN is encountered on an ENG recording, referral to a neurologist is usually a good idea, as most of the causes of DBN are central.
+If a previously undiscovered DBN is encountered on an VENG recording, referral to a neurologist is usually a good idea, as most of the causes of DBN are central.

 Treatment of DBN is largely directed towards the underlying cause.
 There are a few medications that are occasionally helpful --

-Medications that are of general use for nystagmus may be helpful too -- benzodiazepines (such as klonazepam), gabapentin, and perhaps memantine.
+Medications that are of general use for nystagmus may be helpful too -- benzodiazepines (such as clonazepam), gabapentin, and perhaps memantine.